afashanu3/deploy7/README.md

 ![Screen Shot 2021-10-11 at 11 41 09 PM](https://user-images.githubusercontent.com/84725239/137374956-e692f2be-2ee8-455c-b809-2982d43a2f25.png)

 Configure Jenkins agent, then a Multibranch Pipeline.
-After assigning label remember to given to agent to jenkinsfile on github.
+After assigning label remember to add to label to jenkinsfile on github.

 # Ubuntu